o-korol/scheduler_modular/README.md

 ## Notes

 - Ensure that `schedule.db` is updated with the latest course information.
-- The `test_failures.csv` file will contain details of any test failures for further inspection.
+- The `database_test_failures.csv` file will contain details of any test failures for further inspection.

 ## Contributing